Primordial regular black holes as all the dark matter. II. Non-time-radial-symmetric and loop quantum gravity-inspired

 The Simpson-Visser (SV) metric is a one-parameter extension of the Schwarzschild space-time and easily one of the best known black-bounce metrics.
 In the words of Simpson and Visser, in some sense this metric ``represents the minimal violence to the standard Schwarzschild solution'' needed to enforce regularity~\cite{Simpson:2018tsi}.
 The line element analytically interpolates between black holes and traversable wormholes according to the value of the regularizing parameter.
 In the notation of Eq.~(\ref{eq:extrinsic}), the SV space-time is characterized by the following functions:~\footnote{For all the space-times we will consider, the parameter $M$ appearing in the function $f(r)$ always corresponds to the mass of the space-time (either the Komar, ADM, Misner-Sharp-Hernandez, or Brown-York mass).}

 whereas, in the notation of Eq.~(\ref{eq:intrinsic}), the line element of the SV space-time is given by the following:

-The SV space-time encompasses a rich phenomenology, as it interpolates between the Schwarzschild BH ($\ell=0$), a regular BH with a one-way space-like throat ($0<\ell/M<2$), a one-way WH with an extremal null throat ($\ell/M=2$), and a traversable WH with a two-way time-like throat ($\ell/M>2$).
-This metric has been the subject of several follow-up studies (see e.g.\ Refs.~\cite{Tsukamoto:2020bjm,Mazza:2021rgq,Islam:2021ful,Guerrero:2021ues,Bambhaniya:2021ugr,Yang:2022xxh,Riaz:2022rlx,Arora:2023ltv,Jha:2023wzo,Jha:2023nkh}) and, while originally introduced on phenomenological grounds, can potentially originate as a solution of GR coupled to non-linear electrodynamics in the presence of a minimally coupled phantom scalar field~\cite{Bronnikov:2021uta}.
+The SV space-time encompasses a rich phenomenology, as it interpolates between the Schwarzschild BH ($\ell=0$), a regular BH with a one-way space-like throat ($0<\ell/M<2$), a one-way WH with an extremal null throat ($\ell/M=2$), and a traversable WH with a two-way time-like throat ($\ell/M>2$).~\footnote{These conditions are derived by looking at \textit{a)} the existence (or not) of horizons from the zeros of $g^{rr}$, which implies $r_H=\sqrt{4M^2-\ell^2}$, and therefore $\ell<2M$ in order to have a BH, and \textit{b)} the sign of the ``coordinate speed of light'' $\vert dr/dt \vert = 1-2M/\sqrt{r^2+\ell^2}$, which determines whether the wormhole for $\ell \geq 2M$ is traversable ($dr/dt \neq 0$ for all $r$) or not ($dr/dt \to 0$ as $r \to 0$) -- for a more detailed explanation, see the discussion above Eq.~(2.6) of Ref.~\cite{Simpson:2018tsi}.} This metric has been the subject of several follow-up studies (see e.g.\ Refs.~\cite{Tsukamoto:2020bjm,Mazza:2021rgq,Shaikh:2021yux,Islam:2021ful,Guerrero:2021ues,Bambhaniya:2021ugr,Yang:2022xxh,Riaz:2022rlx,Arora:2023ltv,Jha:2023wzo,Jha:2023nkh}) and, while originally introduced on phenomenological grounds, can potentially originate as a solution of GR coupled to non-linear electrodynamics in the presence of a minimally coupled phantom scalar field~\cite{Bronnikov:2021uta}.